zonca/jupyterhub-deploy-kubernetes-jetstream/README.md

 The CVMFS pod also has a public facing SSH server running on port 30022 on the master node, it only supports SSH key authentication.
-You need to get the private key from the **CDMS secret repository** then:
+You need to get the private key from the [CDMS secrets repository](https://github.com/pibion/jupyterhub-deploy-kubernetes-jetstream-secrets) (ask @pibion for access) then:

     ssh -i cdms_nfs_ssh_key -p 30022 root@js-xxx-xxx.jetstream-cloud.org